developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the type of a single dialog element being included in the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.

-Depending on the Type value chosen, one or more additional Managed Configurations may also need to be specified:
+Depending on the Type value chosen, one or more additional Managed Configurations might also need to be specified:

 - When the Action value ***ErrorNameTextBox*** is chosen, a text box is added to the dialog presented to the Device User in which the name to be assigned to the Bug Report being generated can be entered.
 The additional Managed Configuration **Bug Reporting Configuration - Dialog Element Detail Type Error Name Text Box Text** must also be specified to provide a text to be pre-populated into the text box.